phipsgabler/guitarsongbook/README.md

 \end{document}
 ```

-It's just that everything should be easier ;)  For more detailed examples, see [examples](./examples).
+It's just that everything should be easier ;)  For more details, see [the examples](./examples).

+One thing to note is that I tried to make [chord memorization](http://songs.sourceforge.net/songsdoc/songs.html#sec5.4) (using `^` in subsequent verses or choruses) as seamless as possible by inserting automatic `\memorize` and `\replay` commands; if you recognize any errors with that, raise an issue, and I'll try to fix it.

+I've also tried to keep anything as backwards compatible as possible -- so you should be able to use the document class with the "native" `songs` commands as well (this compatibility should actually be quite well-tested, since I have a repository of songs in the "old" syntax as well).

 ## Installation ##